What Is the hCG Quantitative Blood Test?

 pregnancy before a woman undergoes certain medical treatments that could potentially

-harm a developing baby, such as X-rays The blood test is a standard precaution
+harm a developing baby, such as X-rays, to make completely

-sure you’re not pregnant.
-This ensures that you’re protected and that the fetus
+sure the woman is not pregnant.
+This ensures that the woman is protected and that the fetus

 isn’t harmed by the procedure.